Coboundaries and eigenvalues of finitary S-adic systems: The constant-length -adic case

 We compare our results on constant-length $S$-adic shifts to those in the literature for Toeplitz shifts, of whose spectrum there is an extensive study.
 The maximal equicontinuous factor of a Toeplitz shift is always an odometer \cite{Williams:84}.
 In other words, each continuous eigenvalue of a Toeplitz shift is rational.
 Furthermore, it was known that there could exist rational continuous eigenvalues that are not given by the period sequence $(p_n)_{n\geq 0}$ \cite{Downarowicz:2005}.
 Our contribution in the case of Toeplitz shifts is to quantify the eigenvalues if the Toeplitz shift is given as a constant-length $S$-adic shift, as given by Theorem \ref{cor:fully-essential-constant-coboundarybis}, and to describe them as heights, as in the constant-length substitution case, and finitely extending Cobham's theorem to this setting.

-In the measurable setting, Downarowicz and Lacroix showed that if $K\subset S^1$ is a countable subgroup containing infinitely many rationals, then there exists a minimal, uniquely ergodic Toeplitz shift whose measurable eigenvalues equals $K$ \cite{Downarowicz-Lacroix:1996}.
+In the measurable setting, Downarowicz and Lacroix showed that if $K\subset {\mathbb S}^1$ is a countable subgroup containing infinitely many rationals, then there exists a minimal, uniquely ergodic Toeplitz shift whose measurable eigenvalues equals $K$ \cite{Downarowicz-Lacroix:1996}.
 Therefore we see that the set of measurable eigenvalues of a Toeplitz shift can be much larger than the set of continuous eigenvalues.
 This is further studied by Durand, Frank and Maass \cite{Durand-Frank-Maass:2015}, who use the characterisation of Toeplitz shifts as expansive symbolic systems which have proper Bratteli-Vershik representations defined by a sequence of constant-length morphisms \cite{Gjerde-Johansen-2002}.
-In this setting recognizability is built into the representation, but the morphisms need to be assumed {\em proper}, which is a restriction we do not impose, and automatically implies that the $S$-adic shifts considered in \cite{Durand-Frank-Maass:2015} are Toeplitz, whereas constant-length $S$-adic shifts are generally not.
+In this setting recognizability is built into the representation, but the morphisms need to be assumed {\em proper}, which is a restriction we do not impose, and automatically implies that the $S$-adic shifts considered in \cite{Durand-Frank-Maass:2015} are Toeplitz, whereas constant-length $S$-adic shifts are generally not; see also \cite{ADE:23} where the proper condition is extended in terms of coincidences.
 Finally, in moving to the setting of proper Bratteli-Vershik representations, the notion of height disappears.
 If one considers a Toeplitz shift with a proper Bratteli-Vershik representation in which the morphisms are taken from a finite set and all of whose incidence matrices are positive, then these systems are linearly recurrent \cite{Durand:00b}, and all their measurable eigenvalues are continuous \cite{Bressaud-Durand-Maass:2005}.

 Mentzen studies a family of measure preserving systems on the unit interval, those of {\em exact uniform rank} \cite{Mentzen:1991}; these are the closest dynamical systems to constant-length $S$-adic shifts, as they can be seen as a geometric realisation of such symbolic systems.
 We study this next.